 |The Giant Bellows Pockets of the Border Jacket|

-With one full can of wax I was able to complete two Bedales, one (large) Border and a Westmorland Waistcoat in about one hour.
 They will be a bit tacky (as in sticky) but not for long.
-(Now we are ready for any hedging and ditching should the need arise.)
+(Now all are ready for any hedging and ditching should the need arise.)

 |1984 Gamefair Barbour - Before (on left) and After (on right)|